Subconvex bounds for $U_{n+1}\times U_n$ in horizontal aspects: Introduction

 \subsection{Acknowledgment}

 Y.H.\ is supported by the National Key Research and Development Program of China (No. 2021YFA1000700).
 P.N.\ worked on this project while he was a von Neumann Fellow at the Institute for Advanced Study, supported by the National Science Foundation under Grant No. DMS-1926686.
 The paper was completed while P.N.\ was a Villum Investigator based at Aarhus University, supported by a research grant (VIL54509) from VILLUM FONDEN.
+We are grateful to Peter Sarnak and Wei Zhang for their helpful feedback on an earlier draft.